Compulsive Disclosure

-Compulsive Disclosure is the second compilation album by the American punk rock band Pinhead Gunpowder.
+Compulsive Disclosure is the second album by the American punk rock band Pinhead Gunpowder.
 It was released on October 21, 2003, through Lookout!
 Records.
 The album features songs from the group's eponymously titled 2000 EP, the Dillinger Four / Pinhead Gunpowder split EP, the 8 Chords, 328 Words EP and also features re-recorded versions of the songs "2nd Street" and "At Your Funeral" (originally from Dillinger Four / Pinhead Gunpowder).
 Compulsive Disclosure was re-released on CD and vinyl through Recess Records on February 12, 2010, with two unreleased tracks, "Salting Agents" and "El Lasso Grappo".